 The Netherlands, as a Member State of the EU, conforms to all EU regulations and directives.
-We therefore recommend that this report be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) Export Certificate Report, published November 13, 2023.
+We therefore recommend that this report be read in conjunction with the EU Food and Agricultural Import Regulations and Standards (FAIRS) Export Certificate Report.
 This report and other related FAIRS reports can be found on the FAS website at: https://gain.fas.usda.gov/#/